FelipeGuimaraes42/tp-data-warehouse/README.md

 - Use Postgres commands

-- Then, open your Spoon and run any of the transformations!
+- Then, open your Spoon and run the job!

 ## Shutting down
 - Run `docker-compose down` to shut down the container